jmix-framework/jmix/jmix-authorization-server/README.md

 When the add-on is included to the application the auto-configuration does initial setup:

 * `SecurityFilterChain` is added for OAuth2 protocol endpoints (token endpoint, authorization endpoint etc.).
-* `SecurityFilterChain` for login form is added
+* `SecurityFilterChain` is added for login form.
-* `InMemoryClientRepository` is registered
+* `InMemoryClientRepository` is registered.
-* Default `RegisteredClientProvider` is registered that creates a RegisteredClient based on application properties (read below)
+* Default `RegisteredClientProvider` is registered that creates a RegisteredClient based on application properties (read below).
-* `SecurityFilterChain` for resource server configuration (URLs that must be protected using access tokens)
+* `SecurityFilterChain` for resource server configuration (URLs that must be protected using access tokens).

 If you want to completely disable the default auto-configuration and provide your own one, set the following application property: